 • In these five years, there have been 3 cooperation agreements with the Latvian National Culture Centre, which has financed various events, album release, book publishing, purchase of musical instruments with a total funding of EUR 30000,00.

 The Latvian State Culture Capital Foundation finances the activities of the society as part of its support of professional NGOs.
-There have been two projects supported by the SCCF, which finances those organisations that maintain intangible heritage values that are included in the national list, total funding OF EUR 44435,00.
+There have been two projects supported by the SCCF, which finances those organisations that maintain intangible heritage values that are included in the national list, total funding of EUR 44435,00.

 in addition to both the SCCF and the LAD LEADER projects, we have implemented more than 20 projects during these years, with a total funding of more than EUR 150000,00.